salkhokhar/v3-test/README.md

 [https://pjreddie.com/media/files/yolov3.weights]

 for some reasons I havent figured out yet, Other weights dont work.
-(They compile without errors but they do not annotate the input images.
+(They compile without errors but they do not annotate the input images. i.e no object is detected in output images.)

 3. Make the project with command in darknet/ folder:
 >make